Classes in London

 We know many Bollywood and Zumba instructors who incorporate Bhangra, but when we ask where they learnt they mostly tell us “I made it up”.
 When we then ask, “How would you feel about learning some authentic Pungra?”, the response is “Hell yeah!, but can I be accredited for my time”?
 We’re working on this.

 Do you take fitness seriously?
 Do you love Pungra (Bhangra) music?
 Live in or near London?
 Then why not talk to us about joining the Pungra movement?
 We’re not a performing arts team, we are a group exercise not-for-profit organisation.
 Interested?
-Make contact with Ravi Sandhu by choosing the Message Us option (top-right).
+Make contact with Ravi Sandhu by choosing the Contact Pungra option (to the right).